 We can use a rice cooker as a slow cooker.

 There’s a nuance here.
 The newer models of rice cookers have a slow cook feature, so it’s a no-brainer.
 But some of the basic models don’t.
 Here you’ll need to do a little trick that we’ll teach you and achieve the same results.

+Can you use rice cooker as slow cooker?
 A rice cooker as a multi-purpose appliance

 Slow cookers make fantastic stews.
 Let’s see how we can do the same in our rice cooker.